risktakingkev/PacMan/README.md

 5. Exit – exits the program displaying the game statistics of the number of total moves and the average number of moves per cookie obtained.

-Essentially, the main processing cycle is the following:

-1. The grid is be displayed after each command showing the effects of the command.
-Once the user input is read/accepted the implementation of the PacMan-type text game can be observed.
-NOTE:
-1. If an invalid command is entered, an appropriate error message is displayed and the menu of commands and grid gets redisplayed.
-2. Process the command and add one to the number of commands entered if it is a move command.
-3. If the user enters the Exit command, the program will display the number of commands and the average number of commands per cookie.
-4. If the resulting move places the PacMan over a cookie, indicate the cookie was eaten and add one to the number of cookies eaten for the program statistics.